Cult of personality: India

 During the days of the freedom struggle, Mahatma Gandhi had a cult-like following amongst the people of India.
-Congress leaders like Chittaranjan Das and Subhash Chandra Bose who opposed Gandhi's methods, found themselves sidelined within the party.
+Congress leaders like Chittaranjan Das and Subhash Chandra Bose, who opposed Gandhi's methods, found themselves sidelined within the party.
 The assassination of Gandhi in 1948 led to widespread violence against Marathi Brahmins by his followers.

-After Gandhi's death, his cult was eclipsed by another personality cult that had developed around India's first prime minister Jawaharlal Nehru.
+After Gandhi's death, his cult was eclipsed by another personality cult that had developed around India's first prime minister, Jawaharlal Nehru.
 C Rajagopalachari criticized the personality cult surrounding Nehru, saying that there should be an opposition group within the Congress.
 Rajagopalachari later formed the economically right-wing Swatantra Party in opposition to Nehru's socialist economic view.
-The expression 'Nehruvian consensus' reflects the dominance of Nehruvian ideals, a product of Nehru's personality cult and the associated statism, i.e. the overarching faith in the state and the leadership.
+The expression 'Nehruvian consensus' reflects the dominance of Nehruvian ideals, a product of Nehru's personality cult and the associated statism, i.e., the overarching faith in the state and the leadership.
 However, Nehru himself actively discouraged the creation of a cult of personality around him.
 He wrote an essay titled 'Rashtrapati' in 1937 published in the Modern Review warning people about dictatorship and emphasizing the value of questioning leaders.

-The Congress party has been accused of promoting a personality cult centered around Nehru, his daughter Indira Gandhi and the Nehru-Gandhi family.
+The Congress party has been accused of promoting a personality cult centered around Nehru, his daughter Indira Gandhi, and the Nehru-Gandhi family.
 Indira Gandhi has also been described as having a cult of personality during her administration.
 Following India's victory in the 1971 Indo-Pak war, Gandhi was hailed by many as a manifestation of the Hindu goddess Durga.
-In that year, Gandhi nominated herself as a recipient for the Bharat Ratna, the highest civilian award of the country.
-During the Emergency period the then Congress party president Devakanta Barooah, had remarked India is Indira, Indira is India'.
+In that year, Gandhi nominated herself for the Bharat Ratna, the highest civilian award in the country.
+During the Emergency period, the then Congress party president, Devakanta Barooah, had remarked, 'India is Indira, Indira is India.

 Her assassination in 1984 by her Sikh bodyguards sparked a massive wave of public grief and anti-Sikh violence.
-The Congress party led by her son Rajiv Gandhi utilised her death to win the general elections shortly held after.
-His assassination while campaigning in the 1991 general elections also led to widespread public grief, which was utilised by the Congress to win the elections despite unfavorable circumstances.
+The Congress party, led by her son Rajiv Gandhi, utilized her death to win the general elections held shortly after.
+His assassination while campaigning in the 1991 general elections also led to widespread public grief, which was utilized by the Congress to win the elections despite unfavorable circumstances.